vaibhav-karnwal/Flutter-Documentation/README.md

 Flutter is a fully open-source project, and we welcome contributions.
 Information on how to get started can be found at our [contributor guide](CONTRIBUTING.md).

-## How to remove Debug line from corner

-debugShowCheckedModeBanner : false

 [Flutter logo]: https://raw.githubusercontent.com/flutter/website/master/src/_assets/image/flutter-lockup-bg.jpg
 [flutter.dev]: https://flutter.dev